alokendumazumder/Compressed_fractional_GD/README.md

 ---

 ## 🙌 Acknowledgements
-This research is supported by the Prime Minister's Research Fellowship.
+This research is supported by the Prime Minister's Research Fellowship, Kotak AI-ML PhD Fellowship, and SERB-SRG Grant.

 ---